daattali/beautiful-jekyll/_posts/2020-10-17-programming-tracks-at-fur-squared.md

 ## Artists & Dealers Track

-We've been brainstorming ways to help continue to support our fandom's artists and dealers in the context of a virtual event.
-If you've seen our Twitter lately, you might already have an idea of what's going to happen.
+We've also been in contact with many of the fandom's artists and creators to learn how we can best help them out. &nbsp;If you've seen our Twitter lately, you might already have an idea of what's going to happen.

-This stream will feature several artist and dealer streams on screen at the same time.
-These streams will be automatically selected from a list of streamers that have applied, and will rotate through the list at regular intervals.
-Our goal is to help simulate a Dealer's Den and Artist's Alley experience.

-Because we will be streaming video from several people at once, audio from these streams will not be included.
-Instead, we hope to play original music produced by musicians in the fandom - both as a mix, and in scheduled musical blocks.
+We're working hard to try to recreate the same experience of walking into the den, browsing creator's wares, and, of course, trading over money for that sweet sweet furry merch.&nbsp; You'll be able to watch artists create, listen to musicians perform, and so much more at our virtual Dealer's den. &nbsp;

+Our Den's broadcast will feature more than just visual artists.
+We'd love to also help spotlight musical talents, writers and poets, and merch makers.&nbsp; We got some fun surprises along the way and we're super excited for you to see what we've got coming up

 **Interested in applying to be an artist, dealer, or musician**?
 Watch this website and our Twitter for further announcements\!

-Please note that we will be performing an internal tech test of this proposed system soon, and details are still volatile and subject to change.
-We will have more information for you Soon\!

 ## Secondary Events Track